 - 9. Not all payments a registered person receives in the course of their taxable activity will be consideration for a supply.
-GST is a transaction-based tax not a tax on receipts or turnover.3 - 10.
-To determine whether a payment is consideration for a supply, it is first necessary to identify a supply of goods or services.4 If no supply exists, the payment is not consideration, so is not subject to GST.
+GST is a transaction-based tax not a tax on receipts or turnover. - 10.
+To determine whether a payment is consideration for a supply, it is first necessary to identify a supply of goods or services.
+If no supply exists, the payment is not consideration, so is not subject to GST.
 For example, a payment received as compensation for a loss does not involve a supply, so is not subject to GST. - 11.
 "Supply" is defined generally in s 5(1) as including "all forms of supply".
 "Goods" is defined in s 2(1) as all kinds of personal or real property, but does not include choses in action, money, cryptocurrency or a product that is transmitted by means of a wire, cable, radio, optical or other electromagnetic system or by means of a similar technical system.
 "Services" is defined in s 2(1) as anything that is not goods or money or cryptocurrency. - 12.
-Although the definitions of goods and services are together very wide, it is still necessary for a supply of something to have occurred.5 - 13.
-No supply exists if goods are stolen or taken without permission or if a person uses goods without right, even if a payment is subsequently made in respect of the wrongdoing.6 Any payment subsequently paid for the goods is in the nature of compensation, not consideration for the goods. - 14.
-However, a mandatory acquisition of property under legislation can be a supply, as the transaction is accompanied by a legal transfer of ownership.7
+Although the definitions of goods and services are together very wide, it is still necessary for a supply of something to have occurred. - 13.
+No supply exists if goods are stolen or taken without permission or if a person uses goods without right, even if a payment is subsequently made in respect of the wrongdoing.
+Any payment subsequently paid for the goods is in the nature of compensation, not consideration for the goods. - 14.
+However, a mandatory acquisition of property under legislation can be a supply, as the transaction is accompanied by a legal transfer of ownership.

-3 CIR v Databank Systems Ltd [1989] 1 NZLR 422 (CA).
+&lt;sup>3 CIR v Databank Systems Ltd [1989] 1 NZLR 422 (CA).

-4 However, in special cases a payment may be deemed to be consideration for a deemed supply, in which case it is not necessary to identify a supply.
+&lt;sup>4 However, in special cases a payment may be deemed to be consideration for a deemed supply, in which case it is not necessary to identify a supply.
 An example of this arises in relation to payments received from insurers, which is discussed at [85].

-5 Chatham Islands Enterprise Trust v CIR (1999) 19 NZTC 15,075 (CA) at 15,081.
+&lt;sup>5 Chatham Islands Enterprise Trust v CIR (1999) 19 NZTC 15,075 (CA) at 15,081.

-6 Bank of New Zealand v Waewaepa Station 2002 Ltd [2013] NZHC 3,321.
+&lt;sup>6 Bank of New Zealand v Waewaepa Station 2002 Ltd [2013] NZHC 3,321.

-7 See "QB 13/03: Goods and services tax - Whether a compulsory acquisition of land is a 'supply by way of sale'", Tax Information Bulletin Vol 25, No 7 (August 2013): 97.
+&lt;sup>7 See "QB 13/03: Goods and services tax - Whether a compulsory acquisition of land is a 'supply by way of sale'", Tax Information Bulletin Vol 25, No 7 (August 2013): 97.

 - 15. An agreement not to do something in the future can be a supply.
 For example, a candy manufacturer may reach a settlement agreement with a bakery nearby, not to use noisy sugar-crushing equipment between 10am and 11am on Monday to Friday.
 This would be a supply of a chose in action, which is a service. - 16.
-A forbearance to sue as a supply is discussed from [65]. - 17.
-When identifying a supply, the supply does not need to be made to the person providing the consideration.8 An amount can be consideration for a supply even if the supply is made to someone other than the person providing the consideration.
-For example, a business might get an electrician to fix a wiring problem caused by a neighbouring business and then pass on the bill to the neighbouring business to pay the electrician directly.
-The supply by the electrician is still to the affected business, but the consideration is paid by the neighbouring business.
+A forbearance to sue as a supply is discussed from [65].